JarvusInnovations/jarvus-guide-to-extjs/Testing/establish_test_directory.md

 # IF Changes file exists
 ```

-Now we want to create our Testing Harness.
+Now we want to create our Siesta testing harness.
 Create a index.html & index.js files in the tests/ folder:
 ```bash
 touch index.html
 touch index.js